funilrys/PyFunceble/docs/usage.rst

     --directory-structure
                             Generate the directory and files that are needed and which does not exist in the current directory.
+    -ex, --execution      Switch the dafault value of the execution time showing.
+Installed value: False
-    -f FILE, --file FILE  Test a file with a list of domains.
+    -f FILE, --file FILE  Read the given file and test all domains inside it.
 If a URL is given we download and test the content of the given URL.
     --filter FILTER       Domain to filter (regex).
-    -ex, --execution      Switch the dafault value of the execution time showing.
-Installed value: False
     --help                Show this help message and exit.
+    --hierarchical        Switch the value of the hierarchical sorting of tested file.
+Installed value: True
     -h, --host            Switch the value of the generation of hosts file.
                             Installed value: True
     --http                Switch the value of the usage of HTTP code.
                             Installed value: True
     --iana                Update/Generate `iana-domains-db.json`.
-    -ip IP                Change the ip to print in host file.
+    -ip IP                Change the ip to print in the hosts files.
                             Installed value: '0.0.0.0'
     --less                Output less informations on screen.
 Installed
-                            value: True
+                            value: False
     -n, --no-files        Switch the value the production of output files.
                             Installed value: False
     --link LINK           Download and test the given file.
     -nl, --no-logs        Switch the value of the production of logs files in the case we encounter some errors.
 Installed
-                            value: True
+                            value: False
     -nu, --no-unified     Switch the value of the production unified logs under the output directory.
 Installed value:
-                            False
+                            True
     -nw, --no-whois       Switch the value the usage of whois to test domain's status.
 Installed value: False
     -p, --percentage      Switch the value of the percentage output mode.